Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 For more than 70 years, the Britannia Mine has been an ecological concern.
 Every year, hundreds of thousands of kilograms of heavy metals entered British Columbia's Howe Sound through contaminated acid rock drainage that came from the now abandoned copper mine.
 In the early 2000s, the British Columbia government realized the situation was dire.
 In 2004, the government issued a Request for Proposals to find a solution.

 At that time, EPCOR did not have a significant track record in Public Private Partnership (P3) projects.
 But it did know how to handle wastewater.
 And, almost as importantly, how to successfully work with multiple stakeholders.
-Collabouration is EPCOR’s oxygen.
+Collaboration is EPCOR’s oxygen.
 Its proposal was successful, and EPCOR was awarded the contract to build a water treatment facility and oversee operations for a 20-year period.

 Vicki Campbell is a senior manager for EPCOR and worked on another successful project — to upgrade the Regina wastewater treatment plant.